nextgis/docs_ngconnect/source/panel.rst

    NextGIS Connect panel if there is no connection

 If the previously used version of NextGIS Connect didn't support QGIS authentication, after the update you will need to convert all existing connections and authentication data.
-You can do it in the NextGIS Connect panel or in the plugin settings.
+You can do it in the NextGIS Connect panel or in the `plugin settings <https://docs.nextgis.com/docs_ngconnect/source/ngc_settings.html>`_.

 .. figure:: _static/connect_update_convert_en.png
    :align: center